DataDog/documentation/content/en/developers/ide_plugins/vscode/_index.md

 ## Code Delta

-Code Delta matches the line numbers included in Datadog telemetry to the line numbers of the files you are currently working in VS Code.
+Code Delta matches the line numbers included in Datadog telemetry to the line numbers of the files you are currently working on in VS Code.

 For example, all [View in VS Code](#view-in-vs-code) links on the Datadog platform encode runtime version info, and the extension uses that to compute the corresponding line of code in your editor, taking into account version changes.